in our free newsletter.

 • Limited account types (RRSP, TFSA, non-registered)

 Qtrade is a good alternative to Questrade and has a reputation for amazing customer service, ranking in the top 1 or 2 in Surviscor’s annual brokerage reviews.
 The company is trustworthy, too.
-Operating since 2001, a division of Credential Qtrade Securities Inc., Qtrade has $12 billion in assets and is a member of the Canadian Investor Protection Fund and Investment Industry Regulatory Organization of Canada.
+Operating since 2001,a division of Credential Qtrade Securities Inc., Qtrade is owned by Aviso Wealth, one of Canada's largest independent wealth management firms, which is entrusted with over $120 billion of investment assets on behalf of 500,000 clients from coast to coast.
+And is a member of the Canadian Investor Protection Fund and Investment Industry Regulatory Organization of Canada.

 If you’re interested in trading ETFs, Qtrade offers over 100 commission-free options.
 These ETFs cost you nothing to buy or sell with no minimums required, making this a good option for easy and diversified investing at any level.